-So you’ve closed the deal- you’ve sold your old home to a new family, and you’re ready to pack up and move to your beautiful new house.
+So you’ve closed the deal- you’ve sold your old home to a new family, you were able to find vehicle transport and you’re ready to pack up and move to your beautiful new house.
 But a new house doesn’t immediately make for a home, and you may find yourself nostalgic for the “homey-ness” of your previous residence.
 Make your moving in process as comfortable as possible with these tips for making a new house feel like home.

 Throw Away or Keep?